percona/pxb-docs/docs/create-partial-backup.md

 The xtrabackup binary fails if you delete any of the matched or listed tables during the backup.

-There are multiple ways of specifying which part of the whole data is backed up:
+There are multiple ways of specifying which part of data is backed up:

 * Use the `--tables` option to list the table names